Cyanogenoid/cyanogenoid.github.io/content/fun/baba.md

 # Custom levels
 I created some levels with the in-built level editor.
-Here they are in chronological order.
+Here they are in chronological order (oldest first).
+I made a [video playlist](https://www.youtube.com/playlist?list=PLpIwAVCnR4olYLXm4GjKeoE8Dsb56DKrV) of the solutions for each of these, mostly so that I don't forget how to complete them.

-### Algate
+### Algaete
 Level code: `QU1E-RVDJ`

+{{ image(src="https://cdn.discordapp.com/attachments/880639427376975922/914030773038903346/unknown.png", alt="Screenshot of Algaete") }}

-I originally made this before the level editor update came out as part of a small [fan game](https://qplanner.co.uk/tmp/rex/advent/content/dinoisyou.html) by [QOAL](http://qoal.co.uk/).
+I originally made this in December 2019 (before the official level editor update came out) as part of a small [fan game](https://qplanner.co.uk/tmp/rex/advent/content/dinoisyou.html) by [QOAL](http://qoal.co.uk/).
 The other levels I contributed were not as good.
-With the level editor update, I updated the level to be more compact with a slightly trickier solution.
+After the level editor released, I updated the level to be more compact with a slightly trickier solution.

-{{ image(src="https://cdn.discordapp.com/attachments/880639427376975922/914030773038903346/unknown.png", alt="Screenshot of Algate") }}

 ### Leftist Hoax
 Level code: `B34T-IE3F`

+{{ image(src="https://cdn.discordapp.com/attachments/880639427376975922/920049377693810750/unknown.png", alt="Screenshot ofLeftist Hoax") }}

 This was inspired by an [anagram puzzle](https://clips.twitch.tv/BlueMuddyAardvarkRitzMitz-PIls6_w1XVoXUUSC) given by [Mindez](https://www.twitch.tv/mindezzy).
 It involves some spoiler-y words though, so I don't recommend it until you've beaten most of the levels in the main game.

-{{ image(src="https://cdn.discordapp.com/attachments/880639427376975922/920049377693810750/unknown.png", alt="Screenshot ofLeftist Hoax") }}

 ## Clogged Pipe series
 The main game has variant levels where a small change is made to a level that then requires a completely different solution.